PyChina/weekly/content/Issue/issue-402.md

 - [Python 包颂歌](https://pycoders.com/link/3239/web)
     + JAMES BENNETT

-“Quite often, I see people being wrong on the internet about Python packaging.
-But the way in which they’re wrong is subtle, and often passes unnoticed.
-The issue with much of the discussion is in conflating multiple different things under the term ‘packaging’, and failing to be clear exactly which of them is being discussed or criticized.”
+"Quite often, I see people being wrong on the internet about Python packaging.
+But the way in which they're wrong is subtle, and often passes unnoticed.
+The issue with much of the discussion is in conflating multiple different things under the term 'packaging', and failing to be clear exactly which of them is being discussed or criticized."

 (`是也乎:`